KenMcClean/blog/README.md

 *reddit_account_wiper.py*

 This script utilizes the undocumented Reddit "Shreddit" API to first overwrite, then delete the history of a Reddit account.

+## YouTube Comment Wiper
+*youtube_comment_wiper.js*

+This is a script that runs in the browser console, and deletes all of the comments that the logged-in YouTube account has made.